lsst/LDM-230/index.rst

-Level 1 database maintenance, including modifications to its schema, will occur on the Archive Center copy during the day with replication to the DAC copies during a daily maintenance period before the start of nighttime observing.
+Level 1 database maintenance, including modifications to its schema, will occur on the Archive Center copy during the day with replication to the :term:`DAC` copies during a daily maintenance period before the start of nighttime observing.
 Level 2 databases in new data releases need not have the same schema as in previous data releases.
-Further details on database schema evolution are in the LSST Database Design document (LDM-135).
+Further details on database schema evolution are in the :term:`LSST` Database Design document (LDM-135).

-When new versions of the DAC software services are to be deployed, they will be brought up on the same hosts as the operational services, but using different network ports.
+When new versions of the :term:`DAC` software services are to be deployed, they will be brought up on the same hosts as the operational services, but using different network ports.
 If the new versions require different internal data formats, additional reserved space on the storage media (tape, shared disk, local disk) will be used to hold the transformed data.
 After the new services are tested, the old and new versions will be swapped.
 Once the new version has been proved in operation, the old service will be disabled and any space used will be reclaimed.

 As for the Data Release Production, new hardware will be deployed throughout the course of the survey to add capacity, to replace failed